 Today, more than 100 years later, France has become synonymous with cycling, and the Tour de France sits at the epicentre of the country’s sporting heritage.

-Next year, in 2020, the 107th edition of the race shall begin, starting this time in Nice.
+This year, in 2020, the 107th edition of the race , is starting this time in Nice.